*********THE MA PROGRAM & CURRICULUM WAS RECENTLY CHANGED - PLEASE CLICK HERE TO READ THE CHANGES: MA PROGRAMS OF STUDY ****************

 There is no application for the medical assisting (MA) program.

-**PLEASE NOTE: Our clinical sites require that students have a completely clean background.
-If the student has any items that show up on their background check, the student will not be allowed to attend the clinical and/or administrative internships and/or externships.
+PLEASE NOTE:completely clean If the student has any items that show up on their background check, the student will not be allowed to attend the clinical and/or administrative internships and/or externships.
 Misdemeanors may, or may not, show up on a background check.
-If nothing shows up on the background check, then the student is considered clear, and can be admitted (as long as all other requirements are met).
+If nothing shows up on the background check, then the student is considered clear, and can be admitted (as long as all other requirements are met, and there is space in the program at the time).

-After you have determined that you would like to enroll in the MA program, and are confident you can pass a background screening, please go through the following steps:
+After you have determined that you would like to enroll in the MA program, and are confident you can pass a background check and drug screen, please go through the following steps:

-A. If you have never been a student at SRJC before, then you will need to apply to SRJC as a new student by going to the following link and going through the required steps: http://admissions.santarosa.edu/steps-new-students
+A. If you have never been a student at SRJC before, then you will need to apply to SRJC as a new student by going to the Steps For New Students link and going through the required steps:

 B. Go through your assessment testing:

-- For the MA program, Skills for Administration of Medications, CSKLS 100, is highly recommended for students who score below 24 on the Math Compass Placement Test Computational Math Skills Exam (See Placement Test pages at http://assessment.santarosa.edu/math-test-description).
+- For the MA program, CSKLS 371 General Arithmetic, is highly recommended for students who score below 24 on the Math Compass Placement Test Computational Math Skills Exam (See Placement Test pages at http://assessment.santarosa.edu/math-test-description).

 C. Enroll in other supportive courses to assist you in note taking, study skills, and test-taking skills prior to entry into the MA programs.
 To do this, please go to the following link: https://portal.santarosa.edu/SRweb/SR_CourseOutlines.aspx.
 Type in CSKLS in the 'course prefix/number' box,' and in the 'outline as of' box, choose the current or most recent semester.
 This list will show all the college skills courses that are available.